 “Allie and me,” Grandfather corrected, rising reluctantly.
 “I can’t dance to this.”
 As if the DJ heard him, the music changed abruptly to the ultimate slow song, “Colour My World” by Chicago.

 “Hey, how about that?”
 With a grin, Simon escorted him to the dance floor.

 Grandfather held out his hand to Allie.
 “May I have the honor?”
 She giggled shyly, stepped into his arms, and they glided off.

 Simon watched them, and then turned, his eyes scanning the room.
-Jules, nursing a weak screwdriver with extra ice, knew he was looking for her.
+Jules, near the door in back, knew he was looking for her.
 All day long Mandy’s happiness had triggered painful memories of Michael, of how things had been when they were so in love.
-Well… she’d been in love.
+Well…she’d been in love.
 Michael, not so much.
 She sighed; still hurt.

 But then Simon broke into a smile and hurried toward her.
 She felt herself smile back.
 He would laugh as he held out his hand and asked her to dance.
 And she would say yes.